polymorphic/tesla-model-y-checklist/README.md

 - [ ] Check for uneven trim gaps and alignment, trim stains
 - [ ] Check for trim scratches on window
 - [ ] Check tail light fit (are they flush?)
+- [ ] Inspect tail lights for condensation
 - [ ] Check head light fit
-- [ ] Turn on the lights on the car including (fog lights, head lights, taillights,  reverse light, brake, signal lights(headlight signal and side signal lights)
+- [ ] Turn on the lights on the car including: fog lights, head lights, taillights,  reverse light, brake, signal lights (headlight signal and side signal lights)
 - [ ] Check charging port fit (are they flush with tail light?)
 - [ ] Check all 4 door levers
 - [ ] Check all wheels, make sure they aren’t scratched